lgalke/vec4ir/README.md

 Matching, scoring, and query expansion
 --------------------------------------

 We provide a `Retrieval` class that implements the desired retrieval process of Figure .
 The `Retrieval` class consists of up to 3 components.
 It combines the retrieval model (of the last section) as mandatory object and two optional objects: a matching operation and a query expansion object.
 Upon invocation of `fit(X)` the `Retrieval` class delegates the documents `X` to all prevalent components, i.e. it calls `fit(X)` on the matching object, the query expansion object, and the retrieval model object.
 A query expansion class is expected to provide a `fit` method which is called with the documents, along with a `transform` method which is called on the query.
-We provide more details on this generic process in the [Developer's Guide]().
+We provide more details on the implementation of a full information retrieval pipeline in the [Developer's Guide](#devguide).

 Combining multiple fields and models
 ------------------------------------